jkuharev/Cacophony/README.md

   As long as you retain this notice you can do whatever you want with this application.

-  If we meet some day & you think that ezRunner is worth it, you can buy me a beer in return.
+  If we meet some day & you think that Cacophony is worth it, you can buy me a beer in return.
 ~~~
 **© Dr. Jørg Kuharev, 2018**